makesjs/makesjs.github.io/transforms.md

 When "makes" loads up this skeleton, it sees non-empty `"dependencies"`, it then fires up `npm install --only=prod` to install all the dependencies before proceed.

-Note `"devDependencies"` is irrelevant.
+> `"devDependencies"` is irrelevant.
 You can add many npm packages to `"devDependencies"` to help local testing or changelog, it would not slow "makes" down.

 ### Aim zero runtime dependency